AlexKayurin/USBL-misalignment-demonstration/README.md

 # USBL misalignment demonstration
-Animation of errores in USBL positioning caused by Tx misalignment
+Animation of errors in USBL positioning caused by Tx misalignment.

 The app demonstarates the ways particular USBL head misalignments (Yaw, Pitch, Roll) contribute positioning solution.
 Vessel behaviour and misalignment values can be set up using sliders.